 In the real world, we must find a rising trend and a unique angle for our book.
 Not only for it to be looked at in the first place, but because if you don’t, you’re really only writing books for you.

 That’s nice, but it doesn’t pay any bills, even the ones for your book.

-There is nothing wrong with that.
-It is extremely difficult to deduce which hot cell or hot niche would match up with your own interests/knowledge and writing style.
+Although there is nothing wrong with that.
+It is extremely difficult to deduce which hot cell or hot niche would match up with your own interests, knowledge and writing style.
 Some writers have gotten contracts for writing Dummies guides.
 This in a way is easier: there is a guideline in place, the topic is already crystal clear, and the only problem is getting the 90,000 words together!